isabel2468/Manufacturing-Analytics-Pipeline/README.md

 Key design principles are auditability of raw data, reproducible SQL transformations, a clean analytical data model, and centralized time handling via a date dimension.

 Data Model (Star Schema)
+The data model follows a star schema with two fact tables and shared dimensions. (see powerbi/data_model.png)

 Dimension Tables
 dim_customer contains customer attributes such as region, country, city, and segment.